derekschultz/job-worker/DESIGN.md

 The `Logs` API method will stream the output of a job in real-time.
 This will be achieved by using gRPC's server-side streaming capabilities.
 When a job is started, the server will continuously send `JobLogsResponse` messages to the client over a single RPC as the output of the job becomes available.
 The client can read these messages as they arrive, providing a real-time stream of logs.

+Within the framework of gRPC streaming, the design of the logging system is intended to facilitate simultaneous output streaming by multiple clients.
+This is accomplished by utilizing a shared buffer and a mechanism for tracking each client's read position.

+1. Upon initiation of a job, the output is captured and written into a shared buffer.
+This is achieved by employing the `os/exec` package's `Cmd.StdoutPipe` and `Cmd.StderrPipe` methods.
+These methods return `io.ReadCloser` instances that can be read to capture the command's output.

+2. Each client that requests to stream the job's output is provided with a reader that commences at its current read position in the buffer.
+This is facilitated by maintaining a map that links client IDs to read positions.

+3. As the job generates output, it is written into the shared buffer.
+Each client's reader then reads from the buffer, starting at its own position.
+This enables each client to receive the job's output in real-time, irrespective of the timing of their streaming initiation.

+4. In the event of a client disconnecting or ceasing to stream the output, the associated reader and position can be discarded.

 ## Process Execution Lifecycle

 The library will use the `os/exec` package to start and stop jobs.
 When a new job is started, the library will create a new `exec.Cmd` instance, start the command, and add the command to a map of running jobs.
-The command's output will be captured in a buffer, and will be sent to the client over the WebSocket connection.
+The command's output will be captured in a buffer, and will be sent to the client over the gRPC stream.

 To stop a job, the library will use the `Cmd.Process.Kill` method.
 This will send a SIGKILL signal to the process, causing it to terminate immediately.